Continuous Learning Never Looked So Fun

 This is the ultimate goal—to agree on an option that benefits both sides to some extent.
 When one party wins by aggressive behavior or one party simply gives in, someone is losing.
 And that means you get outcomes that do not resolve the underlying causes of the conflict.

-More than a Game: The First Tee uses golf to teach youth ages 7 to 18 life lessons and leadership skills.
+First Tee uses golf to teach youth ages 7 to 18 life lessons and leadership skills.

 How to Practice Perseverance in the Midst of Failure